35 Medical Trivia Questions Only Geniuses Will Get Right

 D. Vegetable species

 Cabbage, kale cauliflower, broccoli and Brussels sprouts are all varieties of the same species, Brassica oleracea.
 They’re thought to provide protection against various cancers and are a good source of vitamins and dietary fibre.
-(Don’t miss these 30 painless ways to increase dietary fibre.)
+(Find out the best high-fibre foods worth adding to your diet.)
 When consumed regularly as staple foods, they can promote goitre (a swollen thyroid gland), but usually only in people who are already deficient in iodine.

 Peak bone mass is the…